SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | number (16 bit)  | 3        |
 | builtin function | 2 to 257 |

-Symbols are case-sensitive and can have a length of 0.
+Symbols are case-sensitive, although printed in upper case in this manual, and can have a length of 0.

 Functions are lists starting with an argument definition followed by statements.